How to prepare your home for pet sitters

 Many homeowners have no other choice than to leave their dogs, cats and other animals at home.
 Most of the demand for pet sitters stems from the fact that their pets must be tended to and loved while away.
 Create a checklist for the sitter to follow that clearly states what's expected and the types of behavior they can expect from the pet.

-It’s crucial to make sure the pet sitter is aware of their eating habits, bathroom habits, and how often they exercise, whether that’s a walk, garden exercise or inside playtime.
+It’s crucial to make sure your pet sitter is aware of their eating habits, bathroom habits, and how often they exercise, whether that’s a walk, garden exercise or inside play time.
 This might be quite different depending on the type of pet in your household.

 It’s also important to mention to the sitter the types of food, water and medication your pet will need while you’re away.
 Explain how often they need to be fed, walked, and how long they can be left alone in the home.